Jenny Crompton | Bloomtime

 1 December – 20 December 2018

+The rich coastal waters around the Bellarine Peninsula, upon which Crompton bases her series, have witnessed the seasonal blooms occurring over millennia.
 These organisms, referred to as phytoplankton or micro-algae, form the base of the food web upon which nearly all other marine organisms depend.
-Microscopic marine life and bloom events occurring in these waters go unseen, like spirits, responding to the seasons, climate change and the pressures this world is placing upon them.
-Their health and connections, affect the vitality for life on this coast.
+“Microscopic marine life and bloom events occurring in these waters go unseen, like spirits, responding to the seasons, climate change and the pressures this world is placing upon them,” Crompton says.
+“Their health and connections, affect the vitality for life on this coast.”

 Jenny won the 2016 Lorne Sculpture Biennale and her work is part of the collection of the National Gallery of Victoria.